internetguru/flow/README.md

 : Display what to do on current branch.

 -r, --request
-: Prepare current feature/release/hotfix branch for pull/merge request and push it to the origin.
+: Instead of merging prepare current branch for pull request and push it to the origin.

 -y, --yes
 : Assume yes for all questions.